RuiAreiasMAT/mat.tap.query.api/docs/ConsumingData.md

 Grouped data
 ------------

-This view will return data grouped to time ranges.
+The **"/data/grouped"** endpoint will return data grouped to time ranges.
+Note that you can use all the parameters and filters used in the rest of endpoints.

 Mask
 ```